Regional Directorate, Chandigarh

 2018-19 1 200.00 105.29

-2019-20 130.13
+2019-20 Nil Nil 130.13

 2020-21 1 200.00 13.95

-Highlights of the programmes assisted and other relevant achievements/ issues during the last 5 years (2015-16 to 2020-21):
+Highlights of the programmes assisted and other relevant achievements/ Issues: In Punjab:

 The Road Map

-Storage: Rs.44.81 crore is Disbursed for 4751 godown units comprising 3921 rural godowns and 830 marketing godowns of a capacity of 19.877 lakh MT.
+Storage: Rs.44.81 crore is released for 4751 godown units comprising 3921 rural godowns and 830 marketing godowns of a capacity of 19.877 lakh MT.

-Dairy Cooperatives: Margin money assistance of Rs.35.934 crore provided to Milkfed Punjab.
+Dairy Cooperatives: Margin money assistance of Rs.35.934 crore provided to Milkfed Punjab

 Women Cooperatives: During the year three women cooperative societies identified of the state.
 Out of which two were visited under SAHAKAR-22 and assess their requirements and crises to operate society.